muenzaniso/biblegateway-votd/readme.txt

 == Changelog ==

+= 3.3 =

+* Fixed an error that caused the audio/speaker link to appear even if playback was not available for the chosen translation.
+(Previously only fixed this when using the Cache method, now also fixed when using jQuery.)

 = 3.2 =

 * Fixed an error that caused the audio/speaker link to appear even if playback was not available for the chosen translation.